Zaczero/google-photos-takeout.sh/README.md

 # A script that — just works!

-This script will fix the image and video metadata of the Google Photos Takeout, so that it can be used with other software.
+This script fixes the image and video metadata of Google Photos Takeout, so that it can be used with other software.
+It handles both the DateTimeOriginal and GPS EXIF fields.

 No javascript or any other bs.